bollu/ppsspp-help/input/index.md

 This is the standard mode.
 The PSP can render to any location in its VRAM and use as either the scanout buffer (what you see on the screen) or textures.
 Many games use this to implement special effects, or simply to implement 30fps (you need to show the same buffer twice).
 We simulate this by allocating an OpenGL FBO for every PSP framebuffer location.

+Note: This option is mandatory for some games like __Grand Theft Auto Liberty City Stories__ and __Grand Theft Auto Vice City Stories__ that shows black screen without it.

 __Non-buffered mode__

 Disabling the buffered mode is a speed hack that may or may not speed up some games, and may cause graphical artefacts and/or screen flickering.
 Another effect of disabling this option is that you lose the ability to change render resolution independently of window size.